-International philanthropy complements Australian philanthropy's support for charities, and makes an important contribution to Australian communities.
-Any barriers that will inhibit resources flowing to Australian charities will reduce their ability to undertake their important work in Australia and surrounding regions.
-Registered charities should continue to be allowed to receive international philanthropy for the following reasons:
+Overseas philanthropy complements Australian philanthropy's support for charities, and makes an important contribution to Australian communities.
+We assert that registered charities should continue to be allowed to receive overseas philanthropy for the following reasons:

-1. International philanthropy makes an important contribution to Australian charities, supporting work that has a very high public value
+1. Overseas philanthropy makes an important contribution to Australian charities, supporting work that has a very high public value